StrokesPlus is a tiny tool which enables you to use mouse gestures in all your applications.

 Don't like how something works?
 All the built-in gestures can be changed to better suit your needs.
 And you can add new ones to automate all kinds of PC tasks.
 This does involve using Lua scripts, so there's a degree of complexity involved, but it's not too difficult and there are plenty of examples to help you get started.

-And best of all, while StrokesPlus must always be running in the background to work its magic, the program is extremely lightweight: on our test PC it typically consumed a mere 270KB (private working set), so there's no need to worry about it gobbling up your system resources.
+And best of all, while StrokesPlus must always be running in the background to work its magic, the program is extremely lightweight, so there's no need to worry about it gobbling up your system resources.